paulstaff/ps-toolkit/src/v1.0.2/ps-timepicker/readme.md

-PS Datepicker - v1.0.2
+PS Timepicker - v1.0.2
 =================

-PS Datepicker provides a datepicker popup that allows the user to select a date value and is easily implementable across browsers (well, it might not have been tested in IE, but does anyone really use IE?).
-Generating a datepicker with PS Datepicker involves calling one function--it's that simple!
+PS Timepicker provides a timepicker popup that allows the user to easily cycle through and select a time.

 ### Example

-Click the input below to open an example datepicker and select a date:
+Click the input below to open an example timepicker and select a date:

-<div class="exampleInput"><input type="text" class="ps-datepicker" /></div>
+<div class="exampleInput"><input type="text" class="ps-timepicker" /></div>

 ### Version Updates

-- Initial version of PS Datepicker
+- Initial version of PS Timepicker

 Installation